Atanasoff–Berry computer: Design and construction

-The ABC was built by Atanasoff and Berry in the basement of the physics building at Iowa State College during 1939–1942.
+The ABC was built by Atanasoff and Berry in the basement of the physics building at Iowa State College from 1939 to 1942.
 The initial funds were released in September, and the 11-tube prototype was first demonstrated in October 1939.
 A December demonstration prompted a grant for construction of the full-scale machine.
 The ABC was built and tested over the next two years.
 A January 15, 1941, story in the Des Moines Register announced the ABC as "an electrical computing machine" with more than 300 vacuum tubes that would "compute complicated algebraic equations" (but gave no precise technical description of the computer).
 The system weighed more than 700 lb.
 It contained approximately 1 mi of wire, 280 dual-triode vacuum tubes, 31 thyratrons, and was about the size of a desk.

 It was not programmable, which distinguishes it from more general machines of the same era, such as Konrad Zuse's 1941 Z3 (or earlier iterations) and the Colossus computers of 1943–1945.
 Nor did it implement the stored-program architecture, first implemented in the Manchester Baby of 1948, required for fully general-purpose practical computing machines.

 The machine was, however, the first to implement: